 Milsap found success in pop music as well: 1977's "It Was Almost Like a Song" landed at No. 16 on the pop charts and No. 1 on the country charts.
 Several more of his songs also found a place in both the country and pop worlds, including "Smokey Mountain Rain" and "Any Day Now," the latter of which landed in the top spot on both charts.

 Milsap's legendary career, which includes more than 35 million albums sold and over 40 No. 1 hits, has earned him plenty of accolades.
 He's won six Grammy Awards, five ACM Awards and eight CMA Awards, including the coveted Entertainer of the Year Award in 1977.
 Additionally, Milsap was inducted into the Grand Ole Opry in 1976 and received the prestigious Career Achievement Award at the 2006 Country Radio Seminar.
 In 2014, he was inducted into the Country Music Hall of Fame; appropriately, the museum presented an exhibit, Ronnie Milsap: A Legend in My Time, the following year.

 While Milsap claimed a few years ago that he was retiring from the road, the legend has continued touring -- despite a 2016 scare in which he was rushed to the hospital before a show.
-In fact, his 2018 live dates include a healthy slate of headlining shows and even an appearance at Stagecoach.
+In fact, his 2019 plans involve his extensive 76 for 76 Tour, in addition to the release of a new album of duets.

 More Country Stars With January Birthdays